smo0ths/UE4CommOpti/README.md

 t.MaxFPS=400
 ; END

 Set in-game graphics settings to medium to get AA to work in game on/off.

-Updated for Squad v9.1
+Updated for Squad v9.2

-Updated 3/31/2017
+Updated 4/5/2017
 The above is for max fps, below for more configs and stuff.

-Skip intro video:

-Windows key + R: %SystemDrive%/Program Files (x86)/Steam/steamapps/common/Squad/Squad/Config/DefaultGame.ini
-Add a ; in front of the command below:
-;+StartupMovies=squad_intro_movie

 My config:

 ; VIEWDISTANCE
-r.SkeletalMeshLODBias=0
-r.ViewDistanceScale=0.4
+r.SkeletalMeshLODBias=-1
+r.ViewDistanceScale=0.8
 r.MipMapLODBias=0
 ; SHADOW
 ;r.LightFunctionQuality=1